nbQA-dev/nbQA/README.rst

 Contributing
 ------------

-I will give write-access to anyone who contributes - see here_ for the contributing guide.
+I will give write-access to anyone who contributes - see the `contributing guide`_ for details on how to do so.

 See Also
 --------